Tate blueshift and vanishing for Real oriented cohomology: Introduction

 \subsubsection{Redshift for Mahowald invariants}

-In \cite{MR93}, Mahowald and Ravenel applied the Davis-Mahowald Tate splitting for $ko^{t\Sigma_2}$ to calculate the Mahowald invariants $M(2^i)$, $i \geq 1$.
+In \cite{MR93}, Mahowald and Ravenel applied the Davis--Mahowald Tate splitting for $ko^{t\Sigma_2}$ to calculate the Mahowald invariants $M(2^i)$, $i \geq 1$.
 In particular, they showed that $M(2^i)$ is $v_1$-periodic for all $i \geq 1$.
-Work of the third author \cite{Qui19d} applies the Bailey-Ricka splitting for $tmf^{t\Sigma_2}$ towards calculating the iterated Mahowald invariants $M(M(2^i))$, and preliminary work along with the low-dimensional calculations of Behrens \cite{Beh07} suggest that $M(M(2^i))$ is $v_2$-periodic.
+Work of the third author \cite{Qui19d} applies the Bailey--Ricka splitting for $tmf^{t\Sigma_2}$ towards calculating the iterated Mahowald invariants $M(M(2^i))$, and preliminary work along with the low-dimensional calculations of Behrens \cite{Beh07} suggest that $M(M(2^i))$ is $v_2$-periodic.

-The Mahowald invariant has been conjectured by Mahowald and Ravenel to take $v_n$-periodic classes to $v_n$-torsion classes (with some exceptions) \cite{MR84}.
-Redshift for the Mahowald invariant is closely intertwined with blueshift for the Tate construction.
-If $E$ is any spectrum, the $E$-based Mahowald invariant takes elements from $\pi_*(E^{t\Sigma_2})$ to cosets in $\pi_*(E)$, and when the Hurewicz images of $E$ and $E^{t\Sigma_2}$ are sufficiently large, the $E$-based Mahowald invariant is usually a close approximation to the (spherical) Mahowald invariant.
-In particular, if $E$ has chromatic height $n$ and $E^{t\Sigma_2}$ splits as a wedge of spectra of chromatic height $n-1$, then empirical evidence suggests that the $E$-based Mahowald invariant carries most $v_{n-1}$-periodic classes to $v_n$-periodic classes.
-We note that this strategy is not very productive for complex-oriented theories $E$, which do not detect nontrivial elements in their Hurewicz images in positive degrees.

-By contrast, the fixed point spectra $ER(n)$ have been shown to detect interesting elements in height $n$ by the work of the first author with Shi, Wang, and Xu \cite{LSWX19}.
+The Mahowald invariant has been conjectured by Mahowald and Ravenel to take $v_n$-periodic classes to $v_n$-torsion classes (with some exceptions) \cite{MR84}, and empirical evidence suggests that this redshift is closely intertwined with blueshift for the Tate construction.
+The fixed point spectra $ER(n)$ have been shown to detect interesting elements of height $n$ by the work of the first author with Shi, Wang, and Xu \cite{LSWX19}.
 It would be interesting to apply the Tate splitting for $ER(n)^{t\Sigma_2}$ above in order to calculate Mahowald invariants of $v_n$-periodic elements; a natural starting point would be $M(\bar{\kappa})$ where $\bar{\kappa}$ is the ($v_2$-periodic) generator of $\pi_{20}(S^0)$ which is first detected in the Hurewicz image of $ER(2)$.